OfficeDev/O365-EDU-Tools/LTI Scripts/IdentifyingOneDriveGroups.md

 **Graph Permissions Required**: `Directory.Read.All`, `Group.Read.All`

-This will return a list of all OneDrive LTI created groups, with _displayName_, _id_, _mail_ (upn), and _description_ properties.
+This will return the total count, and a list of all OneDrive LTI groups, _displayName_, _id_, _mail_ (upn), and _description_ properties.
 To return [additional property values](https://docs.microsoft.com/en-us/graph/api/resources/group?view=graph-rest-1.0#properties), add them to the comma delimited $select statement in the request.

 More than likely, you will see an `@odata.nextLink` property at the beginning of the response.
 This means you are not getting a full list, and you will need to [page the data](https://docs.microsoft.com/en-us/graph/paging).